 - Leaking oil

 Here is a more detailed list of the signs of a leaking rear main seal to look for:

 A defective rear main seal is going to allow oil to seep through.
 However, the leak might get worse after the engine has been warmed up.
 For this reason, you might not always see the oil leak.

-It could be most prevalent after you park the vehicle by looking at the driveway or garage floor.
+It might be easiest to see after you park the vehicle by looking at the driveway or garage floor.
 If you see an oil stain on the driveway that wasn’t there before, you should be hunting down the source.

 2. Low Oil Levels